snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 __Amazon Kinesis__ is a fully managed service for real-time processing of streaming data at massive scale.
 In this project we leverage the Kinesis receiver that has been recently developed for __[Apache Spark DStream using the Kinesis Client Library](https://spark.apache.org/docs/latest/streaming-kinesis-integration.html)__ (KCL).

 __Apache Spark Streaming__ enables scalable, high-throughput, fault-tolerant stream processing of live data streams.
-Our raw data will be ingested from Kinesis.
-Read more about [Spark] [spark] computing platform.
+Our raw data will be ingested from Kinesis by our application written for the [Spark] [spark] computing platform.

 ####In this post
 The [Snowplow Apache Spark Streaming Example Project][repo] can help you jumpstart your own real-time event processing pipeline.
 We will take you through the steps to get this simple time series analysis streaming job written in Scala.